Travel Advice

 TOURIST TAX

-Tourist tax is currently being charged at hotels in Manchester, Bournemouth, Poole & Christchurch.
+Tourist tax is currently being charged at hotels in some major cities across the UK & Ireland.
 This is a council/Government-led levy which is beyond our control and is not included in our prices.
-Other towns and cities may follow, please check before arrival.
+Please check before arrival.

 CLEAN AIR ZONES